DC-analysis/dclab/README.rst

     git tag -a "0.1.3"
     git push --tags origin

-Appveyor and TravisCI will then automatically build source package and wheels and publish them on PyPI.
+Appveyor and GitHub Actions will then automatically build source package and wheels and publish them on PyPI.